 CCAT to continue free shuttle service to VA center in Roseburg

 CCAT will continue its free shuttle service from the VA North Bend Clinic to the Roseburg VA Medical Center until March 2020.

-The Oregon Department of Veterans’ Affairs awarded CCAT with a Veteran Services Grant earlier this year to help provide local veterans with free rides to the VA center in Roseburg.
+The Oregon Department of Veterans’ Affairs awarded CCAT with a Veteran Services Grant last year to help provide local veterans with free rides to the VA center in Roseburg.